wanqizhu/finitefield/README.md

 ### [FiniteFieldElem](FiniteField.py#L200)
 Internal class representing a field element.
-Rather than creating an instance of this class directly, it is recommended to use the field as a function call, as shown in the example above.
+Rather than creating an instance of this class directly, it is recommended to use the FiniteField class as a function call, as shown in the example above.

 This class overwrites the arithmetic operators `+, -, *, /`.
 These operators
 are defined over two elements of the same field.
 You can also directly operate with an integer, in which case the integer is interpretted as a field element with all higher ordered terms set to `0`.